Skip to content

 Menu

-As the Government shutdown continues, here is what you need to know:
+Here is what you need to know:

 • SNAP is issued over several days based on the last digit of each recipient’s Social Security number.
+All SNAP clients will get benefits on their scheduled date at their full amount.

 • People should continue to check their balances by calling the number on the back of their EBT card.
 Benefits for the month may first appear on EBT cards as “pending”.
 Pending balances cannot be used to purchase food.